mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 The call to `$$invalidate` triggers a call to `$$self.$$.update`.
 This first checks whether `c` has changed.
 If so, it computes a new value for `b`.
 Then it checks whether `b` has changed.
 If so, it computes a new value for `a`.

-TODO:
-I have a question about the efficiency of the way that Svelte determines which reactive statements need to be re-executed.
-IIUC, the statements `b = c * 2` and `a = b * 2` are
-going to be evaluate even if c and b are not dirty.
-It's just that those computed values will only be used in a call to $$invalidate if those are dirty.
-It's not a big deal since those calculations are fast, but it could be a big deal if they are more involved.
-I wonder why the generated code doesn't make it so those statements only get evaluated when needed.

 Now that you've got that down, here is a more full-featured Svelte component that